Berkanktk/CyberSecurity/README.md

 `kill -9 PID_ID`
 ## find
-Syntax: `find where what`
+The find command is used to search and locate the list of files and directories

+**Syntax**
+`find <location> <options>`

+**Examples**
+Find all config files that are bigger than 25kilobytes and are newer than 2020-03-03, and then execure the ls -la command without printing the error in the terminal
+`find / -type f -name *.conf -size +25k -newermt 2020-03-03 -exec ls -al {} \; 2>/dev/null`

 Search for files
 `find -name passwords.txt`

 Find any file with the extension of ".txt"
 `find -name *.txt`

 **Location specific options**